Bacille Calmette-Guérin (BCG) Vaccine Clinical Trials, Dosage, Efficacy, Indications, Side Effects

 The study demonstrated the effects of BCG vaccination on genome-wide histone modifications induced in trained monocytes.
 These modifications are associated with reduced yellow fever virus viremia levels due to increased IL-1β production and release.

-BCG Vaccine Children
+BCG Vaccine for Children

 BCG Vaccine Pregnancy